Computing Supported Models via Transformation to Stable Models: Discussion and Related Concepts

 \subsection{Relationship to Clark's Completion and SAT Solvers}

-We address the critique that our transformation closely resembles Clark's Completion.
-The **supported models** of a logic program $\Pi$ coincide exactly with the **classical models** of its **Clark's Completion** (Comp($\Pi$)).
+The \textbf{supported models} of a logic program $\Pi$ coincide exactly with the \textbf{classical models} of its \textbf{Clark's Completion} (Comp($\Pi$)).
 Therefore, any tool that computes the models of Comp($\Pi$) can compute supported models.
+An established alternative approach is to use a dedicated system to generate the Clark's Completion and then use a highly-optimized SAT solver to find its models.

-Our contribution is not in proposing a fundamentally new semantics, but in providing a *new, elegant, and efficient method* for computing supported models **within the ASP paradigm**.
+Our contribution is not in proposing a fundamentally new semantics, but in providing a new and practical method for computing supported models \textbf{within the ASP paradigm}.
 The transformed program $T(\Pi)$ is still an ASP program solved by a stable model solver.

-\begin{itemize} \item **Decoupling vs. Minimality Enforcement:** Clark's Completion provides the *model* property.
-ASP solvers then enforce the *minimality* condition (via unfounded set checks) to find stable models.
-Our transformation $T(\Pi)$ *decouples* these two concerns.
-The rules defining $\_dm\_r$ capture the supported condition, and the structure of the final rules $h \leftarrow \text{not}\; \_dm\_r$ ensures that the stable model mechanism of Clingo correctly finds *all* supported models of the original program $\Pi$, without inadvertently reintroducing the minimality restriction. \item **Practical Integration:** The key advantage is practical: our method requires only Clingo and an external preprocessor, enabling researchers already using the highly optimized Clingo ecosystem to access supported models seamlessly.
-Our empirical evaluation (Section 5) justifies this practical approach. \end{itemize}
+\begin{itemize} \item \textbf{Decoupling vs.\ Minimality Enforcement:} Clark's Completion provides the \emph{model} property.
+ASP solvers then enforce the \emph{minimality} condition (via unfounded set checks) to find stable models.
+Our transformation $T(\Pi)$ \emph{decouples} these two concerns.
+The rules defining $\_dm\_r$ capture the supported condition, and the structure of the final rules $h \leftarrow \textnormal{not}\; \_dm\_r$ ensures that the stable model mechanism of Clingo correctly finds \emph{all} supported models of the original program $\Pi$, without inadvertently reintroducing the minimality restriction. \item \textbf{Practical Integration:} The key advantage is practical: our method requires only Clingo and an external preprocessor, enabling researchers already using the highly optimized Clingo ecosystem to access supported models seamlessly without requiring a separate SAT solver toolchain. \end{itemize}